danielflanigan/layouteditor-wrapper/README.md

 Introduction
 ------------

 The main goal of this package is to provide an interface to LayoutScript that uses familiar Python objects and is harmonized with the LayoutEditor GUI (especially in the occasional cases where LayoutScript uses different conventions).
 For example, the point objects used by the interface are numpy arrays with size 2 (x, y) instead of the internal LayoutScript types.
 This allows them to be treated as vectors for mathematical operations such as adding points and calculating distances or angles between them.
-This interface can be set to use the database user unit, which is often more convenient than using the integer database units.
+The interface can be set to use the float user unit, which is often more convenient than using the integer database units.

-The easiest way to draw objects in a layout is to use methods of the ``wrapper.Cell`` class, which wraps a ``LayoutScript.cell`` object.

 Contents
 --------